 The second day of the Project SEED kick-off was devoted to workshops.
 Local staff and 12 young people worked long and hard to establish the basic framework that will be developed over the next months.
 This work will be managed by thyssenkrupp Elevator’s Abhay Verma and Ritesh Ambade.

-Supporting underprivileged communities in cities around the world remains a key part of thyssenkrupp Elevator’s mission to make cities the best places to live… in Colombia, and now in India.
+Supporting underprivileged communities in cities around the world remains a key part of thyssenkrupp Elevator’s mission to make cities the best places to live… from Colombia to India.
 We’ll all have a better urban future if we have a good social balance in our cities and elevating disadvantaged young people into sustainable adulthood is a big part of that.

-After the successful inauguration of Project SEED in Colombia and Brazil, launch preparations now spread to Asia and the kick-off in Pune, India.
+After the successful inauguration of Project SEED in Colombia and Brazil, it launched in Asia with the kick-off in Pune, India.

 Established in 1963, SOS Children’s Villages of India now has 32 Villages in 22 states all across India.
 The charity to serve children, families and communities through the following programs: